michalrus/interview/README.md

   * maybe sent time could somehow be used when broadcasting the peer lists,

-  * current discovery algorithm is solely additive—disconnected nodes are not removed form peer lists, and that loses CPU time on sending messages to them — related to [the first paragraph of this README](#the-main-challenge),

   * research different cluster node discovery algorithms in published papers; I haven’t done that, wanting to give you an initial